dev-goraebap/nestjs-mvc-tools/README.md

 [View Korean version 👾](https://github.com/dev-goraebap/nestjs-mvc-tools/blob/HEAD/README_KO.md)

-**NestJS MVC Tools** is a small utility that helps you get started with traditional web development approaches in NestJS more comfortably.
+**NestJS MVC Tools** is a small utility that helps you get started with traditional web development patterns in NestJS more easily.

 By combining AdonisJS's [Edge.js](https://edgejs.dev/docs/introduction) template engine with Ruby on Rails' [Hotwired](https://hotwired.dev/), you can build modern web applications.
-Additionally, you can use frontend libraries like TailwindCSS through an asset pipeline powered by [Vite](https://vite.dev/).
+Additionally, through an asset pipeline using [Vite](https://vite.dev/), you can use frontend libraries like TailwindCSS.

-Examples can be found in the project's [tests/manual-test-app](./tests/manual-test-app).
+You can find examples in the project's [tests/manual-test-app](./tests/manual-test-app).

 ## Developer's Note

-I love NestJS's powerful DI system, but sometimes I envy full-stack environments like AdonisJS, Laravel, and Ruby on Rails.
-I looked for libraries in the NestJS ecosystem for frontend configuration but couldn't find anything suitable, so I ended up creating one to my taste.
+While I love NestJS's powerful DI system, sometimes I envy full-stack environments like AdonisJS, Laravel, or Ruby on Rails.
+I searched for libraries in the NestJS ecosystem for frontend configuration but couldn't find anything suitable, so I ended up creating one to my taste.

-This library is merely a packaging of excellent works created by other great developers, assembled to fit NestJS.
-Since I don't have the confidence to maintain it consistently over time, if there's anyone with similar thoughts, I hope you'll release a better library. ~~(So I can use it comfortably)~~
+This library is merely an assembly of excellent works created by other talented developers, packaged to fit NestJS.
+I'm not confident about maintaining it consistently, so if anyone shares similar thoughts, I hope they'll release a better library. ~~(So I can use it comfortably)~~

 ## Key Features

 ### Edge.js Template Engine Modularization

 AdonisJS's Edge.js template engine is modularized and provided for use in NestJS.
-Why use Edge.js?
-It's just easy and powerful... that's all!
+Why use Edge.js, you ask?
+It's simply easy and powerful... that's all!

 ### Automatic Frontend Directory Configuration